 Wage Subsidy Scheme

-The Wage Subsidy Scheme helps employees working for businesses suffering from the effects of COVID-19.
-The scheme helps to keep people employed and ensures an income for affected employees for up to 12 weeks, even if the employee is unable to actually work any hours.
-It is also available to sole traders and contractors.
+The Wage Subsidy Scheme helped employees working for businesses suffering from the effects of COVID-19.
+It helped keep people employed and ensured an income for affected employees for up to 12 weeks.

 Wage Subsidy Extension